-At the Brechbuhler Scales (BSI) Canton shop, we are rebuilt a 400 ton Howe Mechanical Rail Scale.
+At the Brechbuhler Scales (BSI) Canton shop, we have rebuilt a 400-ton Howe Mechanical Rail Scale.
 This is a joint effort between BSI Youngstown and BSI Canton.
 BSI Youngstown sold the rebuild.
 The scale belongs to a customer of Youngstown.
 The customer is a castings company out of Northeast Ohio.
-The scale is a 400 ton capacity Howe Mechanical Rail Scale.
+The scale is a 400-ton capacity Howe Mechanical Rail Scale.
 It is said that there were only 3 built and this scale is supposedly the largest rail scale east of the Mississippi.
-The scale was built in the early 1960’s and we do not know if it has ever had a rebuild done on it.
+The scale was built in the early 1960s and we do not know if it has ever had a rebuild done on it.

-In the 1970’s one of the transfer levers broke.
-Because it was such an unique scale, it would take a year for Howe to build a new lever.
+In the 1970s one of the transfer levers broke.
+Because it was such a unique scale, it would take a year for Howe to build a new lever.
 So, BSI Canton fabricated a replacement lever.
 It was fabricated by Jay Stevens (retired) and the late Art Koveski (retired).
-Dan Griffith, Don Moody and Kraig Brechbuhler were part of the crew that installed the BSI fabricated lever back into the scale.
+Dan Griffith, Don Moody, and Kraig Brechbuhler were part of the crew that installed the BSI fabricated lever back into the scale.

-This scale rebuild that we are currently doing reflects the “old school” scale-man trade when all the scales were mechanical and required unique scale man skills.
+This scale rebuild that we are currently doing reflects the “old school” scale-man trade when all the scales were mechanical and required unique scale-man skills.
 The rebuild started on a Sunday and we disassembled the scale and hauled the parts to the Canton shop.
 We have a crew of 6 to 8 scale-men working on it every day with only a week and a half to complete.
-It is a very time consuming job because of the size, weight, & age of the parts.
-This is an unique job and this scale is also a unique piece of scale history.
+It is a very time-consuming job because of the size, weight, & age of the parts.
+This is a unique job and this scale is also a unique piece of scale history.

 For more information regarding a custom scale solution, contact your local Brechbuhler Scales, Inc. representative today.